vaquerizaslab/chess/README.md

 examples/Dmel_genome_scan/comparison_results.tsv \
 --set-wd examples/Dmel_genome_scan --genome-scan
 ```
-> NOTE: Running this example might take some time.
-To speed it up, you can use the `-p <int>` flag to specify the number of cores to use (default: 1) and split the workload.
+> NOTE: This example run should finish within 2 minutes on a single core.
+However, to speed it up, you can use the `-p <int>` flag to specify the number of cores to use (default: 1) and split the workload.

 ### Comparing regions accross species